Nakairyou/1.21.1-Eaglercraft-Server/README.md

 These are the files for a 1.21.1 Eaglercraft Server

 # Usage
-Go click the green code button, workspaces, then create new Open two terminals (use control-shift-p then type terminal) In one terminal:
+Go click the green code button, codespaces, then create new Open two terminals (use control-shift-p then type terminal) In one terminal:
 ```bash